Mia-Rain/BlurME/README.md

 # BlurME
 ![Alt Text](https://github.com/ThatGeekyWeeb/files/blob/master/BlurME.gif)
 A Simple scirpt that blurs the wallpaper when a window is open!
-Compatible with sowm and Plasma!
-BlurME utilizes [lsw](https://tools.suckless.org/x/lsw/) to detect when windows are open!
+BlurME utilizes [lsw](https://tools.suckless.org/x/lsw/) & [wmctrl](https://linux.die.net/man/1/wmctrl) to detect when windows are open!
 \
 BlurME is compatible with any DE including those that aren't *EWMH compliant*
 #### Dependency's